WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/explanation_about_ohs.md

 As discussed earlier, the students and look at the wiki that shows what the previous students have done, and I also talk to them over the phone about the work of the previous students.
 This should not be a surprise to applicants that they are working on a project developed by previous interns.
 They can refuse the offer of the project if they find the project not to their liking.

 The current intake of the Genomics Metadata Multiplexing project is an example of an ongoing project that is working extremely well due to the foundational work done by previous students.
 This set of students are enjoying the work and the ability to make a difference.

 I also have scheduled a voluntary follow-up session / networking session between students on Thursday across the entire student intake but have stopped these due to lack of uptake by the students.
 By the third week no-one attends, and I am left to myself.

 I also have added to the handbook and onboarding checklist the [monthly in-person Research Software Engineer (RSE) lunches that I organise](https://www.eventbrite.com.au/e/rse-parkville-lunch-catchup-tickets-628136371797?aff=ebdsoporgprofile) and attend but again, the uptake has been low.
 Roughly, less than 5% of students attend a lunch and none attend consistently.

 Last intake, I asked a group of students to liaise with another group on a project.
 I asked multiple times but this was not actioned.
-This intake, I did ask and there has been some communication between groups.
+This intake, I did ask for more structure where a scheduled meeting with a sister project needed to be set and this has increased the communication between groups.

 In the projects where there is a need for a Subject Matter Expert (SME), I have been trialling to catchup with the SME at the 5-week mark for a Q and A. This allows the students to understand the information in the wiki and some basic terms and models of the domain so that they can make the most out of the SME’s time and answers.
 This has been a good working model so far.